 🦑 What is Restream?

 Live streaming is becoming a more popular form of content creation.
-Businesses, non-profits, government agencies, DJs, churches, and individuals can all benefit from multistreaming with Restream.
+Businesses, nonprofits, government agencies, DJs, churches and individuals can all benefit from multistreaming with Restream.
 By going live on more than one platform at a time, you can maximize your audience and engage with all your viewers in real time.

 You don’t need any special equipment to use Restream, just a standard webcam and microphone.
-Depending on how you choose to use Restream, you may also need live streaming software, or encoder, such as OBS Studio.
+Depending on how you choose to use Restream, you may also need streaming software, or encoder, such as OBS Studio.
 With Restream Studio, however, you don’t need any software at all to go live.

 👀 Why should I choose Restream?

-Restream isn’t the only multistreaming solution out there.
+Restream isn’t the only multistreaming tool out there.
 But we’re constantly providing the newest streaming solutions and technologies, which we believe makes us the best option.
 With all of our great features, we’re a go-to live streaming solution.
 What are the tools and qualities that make Restream stand out?

 - Flexible pricing: You have several options to choose from with Restream, no matter your budget.

 - User-friendly interface: All of our products are intuitive.
-We believe that anyone can learn how to live stream in no time with Restream’s tools!
+We believe that anyone can learn how to live stream in no time with Restream’s tools.

-- Support and help center: Our support team is responsive, resolving your issues as quickly as possible.
+- Support and Help Center: Our Support team is responsive, resolving your issues as quickly as possible.
 We also post and update articles in our Help Center regularly.

 - Own servers: Unlike other similar companies, Restream is fully independent, with its own servers.
 We don’t have to rely on a third-party service to provide stable streams.

 - Informative blog: The Restream blog has a vast collection of articles related to all things live streaming.
 You can learn more about our products or get the latest live streaming tips and advice.
-We also have a lineup of live shows all about live streaming.
-Tune in each week to learn something new about live broadcasting!

 Restream has free and paid options, so you can choose which features work best for your live stream.
 Below are some of our best free tools and features that will take your live streaming to the next level:

-- Insightful data: Restream Analytics provides data on your peak viewing time, max viewers, which platform had the most viewers, stream duration, and much more.
+- Insightful data: Restream analytics provides data on your peak viewing time, max viewers, which platform had the most viewers, stream duration and much more.

-- Access to Restream Chat: Restream Chat combines your live chats from across all streaming platforms into one centralized chat hub.
+- Access to Restream chat: Restream chat combines your live chats from across all streaming platforms into one centralized chat hub.

 - Stream monitoring: Restream monitors your live stream to detect any possible issues and ensure your viewers have the best experience.

-- Background music: When you go live with Restream Studio, you have access to a library of copyright-free background music.
+- Background music: When you go live with Restream Studio, you’ll have access to a library of copyright-free background music.
 Available in several genres and at infinite lengths, you can choose the perfect music for your stream without worrying about changing tracks.

 🤑 What paid features might be useful for me?

 You can host powerful live streams with our free tools and features, but our paid features up the ante.
-With the various tools included in our Standard, Professional, Premium, and Business plans, you can create a professional, organized live stream.
+With the various tools included in our Standard, Professional, Premium and Business plans, you can create a professional, organized live stream.
 Check out some of our most useful paid features:

-- RTMP Pull links: RTMP Pull lets you pull a Restream broadcast and use it in different streaming software as a source.
+- RTMP pull links: RTMP pull lets you pull a Restream broadcast and use it in different streaming software as a source.
 It’s like adding another webcam to your stream.
-RTMP Pull is useful for real-time translations, commentary, and esports casting.
+RTMP pull is useful for real-time translations, commentary and esports casting.

 ⚙️ What tools can I use with Restream?